artsy/estella/README.md

 ## Indexing

-Just include the `Stella::Searchable` module and add a `searchable` block in your ActiveRecord model declaring the fields to be indexed like so:
+Just include the `Stella::Searchable` module and add a `searchable` block in your ActiveRecord or Mongoid model declaring the fields to be indexed like so:

 ```ruby
 class Artist < ActiveRecord::Base